English Literature

 Study abroad

 Our BA (Hons) English Literature course provides an opportunity for you to study abroad at one of our partner universities in the United States of America or Canada.
-For more information see our Study Abroad section.
+For more information see our Study Abroad page.

 Learning and teaching